Mönlam

 Buddhist Prayers for Healing, Living, and Dying

-Every year, the nuns of Nangkyi Tongsel Ling (Nagi) Nunnery observe the 17 Day Fasting Retreat (Nyungne), starting on the 1st day of the auspicious month of Saga Dawa.
+Every year, the nuns of Nangkyi Tongsel Ling (Nagi) Nunnery observe the 17 Day Fasting Retreat (Nyungne) during the auspicious month of Saga Dawa.
 The Nyungne is normally a 2 day practice but the nuns will follow an 8 Nyungne cycle back to back over 16 days plus 1 additional day of conclusion.
 The 8 Mahayana Precepts are followed (no killing, stealing, sexual activity, telling lies, taking intoxicants, eating after midday, singing/dancing/playing music, sitting on high seats).
 On the 1st day of each Nyungne, simple food and drink are taken before noon.
-However, on the second day, no food or drink (not even water) is consumed at all and silence is followed (except when reciting prayers/mantras).
+However, on the 2nd day, no food or drink (not even water) is consumed at all and silence is followed (except when reciting prayers/mantras).

 The Nyungne practice has a rich and ancient lineage that can be traced back to its origins, directly from Avalokiteshvara (Bodhisattva of Compassion) to Gelongma Palmo (Bikshuni Sri), a renowned Indian nun.
 The lineage continued through to Jyangsem Dawa Shonnu and Yeshe Sangpo in India, and then passed to Bhalpo Benyawa in Nepal before arriving in Tibet with Jyangsem Dawa Gyaltsen.
 It was eventually transmitted to Gyalsey Thogmey, the revered composer of the famous 37 practices of Bodhisattva, from whom it spread throughout Tibet, becoming widely practiced and revered.
-These days, Nyungne is practiced mostly by the Himalayans and is followed in all four schools of Tibetan Buddhism.
+These days, Nyungne is practiced mostly by the Himalayans and is followed in all 4 schools of Tibetan Buddhism.

 The Tibetan word ‘Nyungne’ refers to a practice that involves reducing negative actions of the body, speech, and mind by remembering Avalokiteśvara and remaining in that state.
 Nyungne, when practiced with a pure heart, is a powerful and rigorous purification practice.
-It purifies negative actions of body, speech, and mind; helps to purify all four root downfalls; removes obstacles and appeases illness; and generates great merit.
+It purifies negative actions of body, speech, and mind; helps to purify all 4 root downfalls; removes obstacles and appeases illness; and generates great merit.
 The ultimate purpose of Nyungne is the attainment of supreme Enlightenment for the benefit of all sentient beings.

 When selecting a location to practice Nyungne, it is best to choose a place where Buddhas and Bodhisattvas have achieved enlightenment or siddhis.
 This could include monasteries, nunneries, or other sacred sites.
 However, if practicing at home is preferred, it is important to ensure that the practice area is clean and beautifully decorated.

 Nyungne is a fasting retreat that is done in cycles, with each cycle lasting for 2 days.
-The 1st day of each cycle is a preparation day when the practitioners eat only one meal in the afternoon and are only allowed to drink after the meal.
-The second day is the main fasting day when the practitioners do not eat any food or take any drink at all (not even water) and silence is followed (except when reciting prayers/mantras).
-For the 17 day Nyungne, the nuns follow an 8 Nyungne cycle back to back over 16 days plus one day of conclusion, which is the Tsok day.
-It is recommended that one of the fasting days should fall on either the auspicious 8th day or the auspicious 15th day of the Tibetan month.
+The 1st day of each cycle is a preparation day when the practitioners eat only 1 meal in the afternoon and are only allowed to drink after the meal.
+The 2nd day is the main fasting day when the practitioners do not eat any food or take any drink at all (not even water) and silence is followed (except when reciting prayers/mantras).
+For the 17 day Nyungne, the nuns follow an 8 Nyungne cycle back to back over 16 days plus 1 day of conclusion, which is the Tsok day.
+It is recommended that 1 of the fasting days should fall on either the auspicious 8th day or the auspicious 15th day of the Tibetan month.
 The nuns have considered these requirements when scheduling the timings for their practice.

 During the Nyungne practice, there are 4 main lessons that are followed every day.
 Each of these lessons has a further 4 branches which makes 16 lessons in total.

 It is not necessary to be able to read the entire lessons of Nyungne to participate in this practice.
-Even a household practitioner who can only chant the six-syllable mantra of Avalokiteśvara can participate and attain equal benefits to the nuns who can perform the rituals fully.
+Even a household practitioner who can only chant the 6-syllable mantra of Avalokiteśvara can participate and attain equal benefits to the nuns who can perform the rituals fully.
 Practitioners are ranked in 3 levels.
 The highest rank is held by the perfect practitioner who possesses both lineage empowerment and permission to practice.
-The second rank is held by the average practitioner who has the empowerment but lacks permission.
-Finally, the third and lowest rank belongs to those who do not have the empowerment but have been granted permission to practice and are eager to follow the commitment or samaya.
+The 2nd rank is held by the average practitioner who has the empowerment but lacks permission.
+Finally, the 3rd and lowest rank belongs to those who do not have the empowerment but have been granted permission to practice and are eager to follow the commitment or samaya.

 May Avalokiteśvara grace us and remind us that the root of peace and happiness is Lord Buddha’s Teachings.
 In the heart of every being, may there be Compassion and Wisdom.
 May the Teachings flourish in the world!

-Make an offering
+Make an offering CLOSED NOW FOR OFFERINGS AND NAMES